 when the Walther Model 2 appeared, the original pistol was retroactively named the Model 1.

-The fundamental design of the Walther Model 1 appears to be based on the 1900 Steyr-Mannlicher, with a fixed barrel and an open-top
+The fundamental design of the Walther Model 1 appears to be similar to the 1900 Steyr-Mannlicher, with a fixed barrel and an open

-slide with sides that extend forward to enclose a recoil spring located beneath the barrel.
-The gun is striker-fired and has a backstop for
+-top slide with sides that extend forward to enclose a recoil spring located beneath the barrel.
+The gun is striker-fired and has a

-the striker spring that is virtually identical with that on the 1906 FN Browning.
-Unusual features of the gun include a nearly full-length
+backstop for the striker spring that is virtually identical with that on the 1906 FN Browning.
+Unusual features of the gun include a nearly

-barrel sleeve, a piston-shaped sear fitted into a cylinder in the rear of the frame, and a cross-bolt safety that locks the sear.
-The transfer
+full-length barrel sleeve, a piston-shaped sear fitted into a cylinder in the rear of the frame, and a cross-bolt safety that locks the sear.
+The

-bar runs in a groove on the left side of the gun and beneath the left grip.
-The gun has a top-mounted extractor and the firing pin serves
+transfer bar runs in a groove on the left side of the gun and beneath the left grip.
+The gun has a top-mounted extractor and the firing pin

-as the ejector.
-The magazine release is of the early type which first appeared on the 1899 FN Browning, wherein the latch is squeezed
+serves as the ejector.
+The magazine release is of the early type which first appeared on the 1899 FN Browning, wherein the latch is

 The Model 1 can be broken down into at least five distinct variants.
 As with most Walther models, transition pistols are